 You may also want a scatterplot of the data.
 Currently SST supports plots in both character and graphics mode, depending upon how you have your system equipped.
 (See the Installation Instructions for details on how to configure your system.)
 Character plotting is rather crude since the limited resolution of the screen does not permit plotting more than one or two hundred data points.
 In graphics mode, however, SST scatterplots are feasible for large datasets.

-To obtain a simple scatterplot of x
+To obtain a simple scatterplot of x and y, with x on

-on the vertical axis, give the following
+the horizontal axis and y on the vertical axis, give the following

 command: